nearai/aitp/README.md

     id: str
     # Parent thread that this was forked off.
 Can be null.
     parent_id: str
-    # Agents that are part of this thread.
+    # Users and Agents that are part of this thread.
     actors: List[Actor]
     # The messages in the thread.
     messages: List[Message]